The Lord of the Rings (1978 film): Critical response

 Frank Barrow of The Hollywood Reporter wrote that the film was "daring and unusual in concept."
 Joseph Gelmis of Newsday wrote that "the film's principal reward is a visual experience unlike anything that other animated features are doing at the moment."
 Roger Ebert called Bakshi's effort a "mixed blessing" and "an entirely respectable, occasionally impressive job ... [which] still falls far short of the charm and sweep of the original story."
 Vincent Canby of The New York Times called the film "both numbing and impressive."

 David Denby of New York magazine felt that the film would not make sense to viewers who had not previously read the book.
 Denby wrote that the film was too dark and lacked humour, concluding that "The lurid, meaningless violence of this movie left me exhausted and sickened by the end."
 Michael Barrier, an animation historian, described The Lord of The Rings as one of two films that demonstrated "that Bakshi was utterly lacking in the artistic self-discipline that might have permitted him to outgrow his limitations."

 Barry Langford, writing in the J. R. R. Tolkien Encyclopedia, noted the film's deficiencies, including the "glaringly evident" weaknesses in the rotoscoping animation.
 The quality of rotoscoping from filmed live action is limited by the quality of the acting, which, given the lack of rehearsal and time for retakes, was not high.
-The prologue was not rotoscoped, but shot as "silhouetted dumb show through red filters," revealing clumsy mime and confused voiceover, announcing that Mordor defeated Elves and Men at the Battle of Dagorlad, which Langford observes would make the rest of the action incomprehensible.
+The prologue was not rotoscoped, but shot as "silhouetted dumb show through red filters."
+This also revealed clumsy mime and confused voiceover, announcing that Mordor defeated Elves and Men at the Battle of Dagorlad, which Langford observes would make the rest of the action incomprehensible.
 The small budget led to underwhelming battle scenes, as in the Mines of Moria where the Fellowship is confronted by what looks like a very small force of Orcs.
 The rotoscoping varies from strongly drawn to almost absent, leading to a markedly uneven treatment through the film.
 The characterisation, in Langford's view, similarly leaves much to be desired.